shakes76/PatternFlow/recognition/45840056-jingwei-perceiver-adni/README.md

 The Perceiver model is a transformer-based model that can be used to process sequential data - it makes very little assumptions about the type of input data.<sup>[1]</sup> Rather than feeding a Perceiver with a sequence of raw images, it is more effective to feed the Perceiver with feature vectors.
 We can produce feature vectors from images using a CNN.
 I decided to use ResNet50 with the last fully-connected layer removed.
 This outputs a 2048-dimension vector.
 We can further take advantage of ResNet50 through the PyTorch library with transfer learning by using pre-trained weights from training on ImageNet.
 Another change to ResNet50 that has to be made is adding a conv2d layer to the beginning of the model that takes in 1-channel images and outputs 3-channels.
 This conv2d layer is otherwise identical to the existing conv1 layer in ResNet50.
 It is necessary to add this layer because the ADNI data is grayscale.

 Additionally, as part of preprocessing the data, each image is cropped to 224 x 224 which are the ImageNet dimensions and the images are also standardized with a pre-calculated mean and standard deviation.
+Overall, this approach towards solving the problem is more about building a model out of the Perceiver instead of the Perceiver itself.

 ### Quick diagram of model: inputs and outputs
 ![](figures/model.png)